kmehltretter82/frama-c-linux/man/frama-c.1.md

 : prints the list of options recognized by Frama-C's kernel

 -explain
-: prints a help message for each other option given in the command line
+: prints a help message for each other option given on the command line

 -verbose *n*
 : sets verbosity level.
 Defaults to 1.